Monetizing your Music or Art part 2

 Sending invites to everyone you know in hopes that you will land 10 people who are interested in trading their money for your music or performances.
 This is another waste of time.
 For every 1 person you get (if you actually get 1 person from this strategy) you will annoy or piss off 100’s or even 1000’s more.
 Is this how you want to treat your potential fans?
 Is this how your favorite bands get you to buy their music or come to their shows?
 Have you actually given some random band your time and money through any of these tactics?
 I didn’t think so.

-So am I saying you should delete your MySpace page if you are a band?
+So am I saying you should delete your page if you are a band?
 Absolutely not.
-MySpace is still an incredibly good way for people to find you.
+Facebook & Instagram are still incredibly good ways for people to find you.
 It’s a great way for actual fans to check your show schedules or new music releases.
 It’s a great way to create new friendships by common interests.
-I have met a number of people that I keep in touch with although I usually spend most of my time deleting irrelevant friend requests, irrelevant comments and irrelevant emails.
-Fun huh?
+I have met a number of people that I keep in touch with.

 What should you do then?